BCH-RC/DiVenn2/scRNAseq_preprocessing/docker/README.md

 | X	| Z	| D	| AC092691.1 | 1 |
 | X | Z | D | TNRC6B | 1 |

+where each row represent the expression direction of the each Gene in CellType for Condition_1 versus Condition_2.
+If the gene is upregulated in Condition_1 in compare to Condition_2 in celltype the Reg_direct is one and if it is downregulated the value is 2.
+- Condition_1 and Condition_2: are comparesion condition
+- CellType: is the cell type group for the comparision condition
+- Gene: is the gene name
+- Reg_direct: is the expression direction of the  w.r.t to compa
 ---

 ## **Notes**